-The following graphs show the change in level of congestion and the improvements in travel time compared to the Do-Minimum (the 'Do Minimum' represents the likely situation in 2035 in the absence of the new infrastructure proposed in the Strategy).
-In general, the performance of road network in the GDA will improve.
-A comparison of the travel time on the strategic road network and on city centre roads is presented below.
-Figure 9.3 compares the AM, Interpeak (IP) and PM peak hour travel time between the Do Minimum and Do Strategy model scenarios for the strategic road network, and Figure 9.4 sets out a similar comparison of the AM, IP and PM peak hour travel time for the city centre.
+The following graphs show the change in level of congestion and the improvements in travel time compared to the 'without Strategy scenario' (the 'without Strategy scenario' represents the likely situation in 2035 in the absence of the new infrastructure proposed in the Strategy).
+In general, the performance of the road network in the GDA will improve.
+A comparison of the travel time on the strategic road network is presented below.
+Figure 9.3 compares the AM, Interpeak (IP) and PM peak hour travel time between the 'without Strategy scenario' and 'with Strategy' model scenarios for the strategic road network.

-Figure 9.3 - Peak hour Travel Time between the Do Min and Do Strategy model scenarios - Strategic Road Network
+Figure 9.3 - Peak hour Travel Time between 'without Strategy' and 'with Strategy' model scenarios - Strategic Road Network